 In this scenario, the organization originally wanted to have the application pass in 0 to opt-out and 1 to opt-in.

-However, this may have been too challenging to decipher.
-Instead, they wanted to convert this to a character.
+However, perhaps the organization decides this is too challenging to decipher and instead wants to convert the data type in the opt_in column to a character.
 To do so, we would execute the following command:

 ALTER TABLE contact